panjazz

 Buddy Montgomery dona all’insieme una chiarezza armonica raffinata, costruendo un dialogo costante con la chitarra, mentre Monk, al contrabbasso, offre un sostegno caldo ed elastico.
 Pony Poindexter, il cui timbro vivo e penetrante contrasta elegantemente con la rotondità del suono di Wes, aggiunge una dimensione aerea all’interpretazione del tema.
 Louis Hayes, con il suo drumming agile ed equilibrato, sospeso tra leggerezza e precisione, mantiene una tensione ritmica di notevole flessibilità.

-Falling in Love with Love: from musical theater to jazz, a masterful transformation
+Falling in Love with Love: from musical theater to jazz

 Wes Montgomery, the youth of a style in the making